Will ‘Sherlock’ Season 4 Episode 3 Be Its Last? Season 5 May Never Happen, Creator Suggests

 ‘This Is Us’ Season 2: Is The Cast Returning For More Episodes On NBC?

-Sherlock is created by Steven Moffat, alongside Mark Gattis.
+Sherlock was created by Steven Moffat, alongside Mark Gattis.
 Moffat is best known as the current showrunner of the immensely popular BBC sci-fi drama Doctor Who.
 Gattis also works under Moffat as a writer for Doctor Who, whilst juggling an acting career, making appearances in high profile shows like Game of Thrones.

 Sherlock has always faced difficulties when it comes to scheduling, not only because of the busy schedules of Moffat and Gattis, but also the show’s leading stars, Benedict Cumberbatch and Martin Freeman, who play Sherlock Holmes and Doctor John Watson.
 Alongside their work on Sherlock, both Cumberbatch and Freeman are movie actors, which is why the series has only aired inconsistently in 2010, 2012, 2014 and 2017, with one special episode airing on January 1, 2016.